-While no two study abroad experiences are the same, there are patterns of adjustment and transitions to another culture that are surprisingly similar and have been charted by intercultural studies.
-An awareness of these patterns and signals can help one understand the processes people can undergo when they live intensively in another country or culture.
-Perhaps some of you have already experienced these processes by coming to study in the United States, or during an extended stay in another country, in which case you might know that preparing for the experience will make it all the more rewarding.
+While no two study abroad experiences are the same, there are patterns of adjustment to another culture that are surprisingly similar and have been charted by intercultural studies and an awareness of these patters can help one understand the processes people undergo when they live intensively in another country or culture.
+Perhaps some of you have already experienced these processes by coming to study in the United States, in which case you might know that preparing for the experience will make it all the more rewarding.